Welcome to my travel log documenting three weeks of wandering through baltic countries. Namely Finland, Estonia, Latvia, Lithuania, and Belarus.

 Met an anarchist hiker

-Anyway, at the bus station, I was glad I am leaving Riga and was really looking forward to seeing Lithuania.
+Anyway, at the bus station, I was glad I am leaving Riga and was looking forward to seeing Lithuania.
 While waiting there, I asked a guy sitting on the bench, if he is traveling to Klaipeda too.
 He nodded.

 Since I was in a talkative mood, I started a conversation.
 I found out he is from Kaunas, Lithuania, and he is traveling alone, spending days or weeks in the wild nature.

 He avoids civilization on purpose and seeks the most remote places.
 Because he hates people and crowds.
 Silence and loneliness are what makes him happy.
-I can totally relate to that, except I get bored in the wild nature after a day.
+I can relate to that, except I get bored in the wild nature after a day.

 He was on a return trip from Sweden, where he was camping near some local lake.
 To survive in wild nature, he always packs nutrient-dense food packages used in the military, also known as MRE (meal, ready to eat).